KnapsackPro/docs.knapsackpro.com/_posts/2021-04-10-using-ruby-2-7-new-tally-method.md

 ### Pre Ruby 2.7

-In previous versions of Ruby, whenever we encountered a logic counting occurrences of collection elements (here: words in the array), we would most likely encounter a code similar to:
+In previous versions of Ruby, whenever we encountered a logic counting occurrences of collection elements (here: words in the array), we would most likely see a code similar to this:

 {% highlight ruby %}
 word_counts = {}